jm-fowler/jm-fowler/README.md

 ### Hi there 👋

 My name is Justin Fowler (justin.m.fowler@proton.me), and I am a student at Wake Technical Community College.
 I am making this repo for the class CTI-110.
 At the moment, there is only a README.md file in this repo, however, I will be adding classwork to it over time.
-Also, I might also add some fun side projects over time as well.
+Also, I might add some fun side projects over time as well.

 To clone this repo onto my local computer, I selected file-->clone repo-->insert URL-->clone repo.